Experience is Key in Employment Law Claims

 Overall, employment law plays a crucial role in promoting a fair and just workplace for all, and it is important for both employers and employees to be aware of their rights and obligations under the law.

 Wage and Hour Laws

-A number of federal and state laws prohibit employers from discriminating against employees or job applicants on the basis of race, sex, orientation, age, disability, or national origin.
+Several federal and state laws prohibit employers from discriminating against employees or job applicants based on race, sex, orientation, age, disability, or national origin.
 Despite legal protections, some employers discriminate, either creating a hostile or unfair environment.

 Like discrimination, workplace retaliation can make an employee’s work environment hostile and negative.
-When retaliation occurs, an employer attempts to punish an employee for taking part in activities that are permitted by law but are discouraged by that particular employer.
+When retaliation occurs, an employer tries to punish an employee for taking part in activities permitted by law but discouraged by that employer.

 Wrongful termination occurs when an employee is fired for an illegal reason, such as illegal discrimination or a breach of contract.
 Federal employment law provides that no employee can be fired based on race, gender, ethnic background, religion, or disability.